anilkulkarni87/airflow-docker/COVID_NY.md

 ```

 - Edit the postgres_default connection from the UI or through command line if you want to persist data in postgres as part of the dags you create.
 Even better you can always add a new connection.

+        Update: Ignore this step as this has now been accommodated in the new docker compose yaml

 ```